-Lot 49 is my blog, and I’m Sheila A. Brennan.
-Currently, I am the Associate Director of Public Projects at the Roy Rosenzweig Center for History and New Media and Research Associate Professor at George Mason University.
+Lot 49 is the blog of Sheila A. Brennan.
+I am a digital public historian and a program officer.
+I am the former Director of Strategic Initiatives at the Roy Rosenzweig Center for History and New Media where I also worked as a Research Associate Professor in History and Art History at George Mason University.

 My professional digital portfolio lives here: http://sheilabrennan.org